LSV models with stochastic interest rates and correlated jumps: Solution of the PIDE

 which has to be solved at the time horizon (maturity) $T_n = (\dtau)^2 K_n = \frac{a^2}{4 \pi^2(n-1/2)^2}$.
 Since $T_1$ is small and usually less than $\dtau$ we may solve it in one step in time.
 And when $n$ increases, this conclusion remains to be true as well.

 Once this solution is obtained we proceed to the next $n$.
 Thus, this scheme runs in a loop starting with $n=1$ and ending at some $n=M$.
-Similar to how we did it for the idiosyncratic jumps we choose $M=10$ based on the argument of \cite{Itkin2014a}, namely: i) the high order derivatives of the option price drop down pretty fast in value, and ii) first 10 terms of the sum $\sum_{i=1}^\infty T_i$ approximate the whole sum with the accuracy of 1\%.
+Similar to how we did it for the idiosyncratic jumps we choose $M=10$ based on the argument of \cite{Itkin2014a}, namely: i) the high order derivatives of the option price drop down pretty fast in value\footnote{For instance, for the plain vanilla options the option price asymptotically is limited by the intrinsic value, therefore high order derivatives rapidly vanish.}, and ii) first 10 terms of the sum $\sum_{i=1}^\infty T_i$ approximate the whole sum with the accuracy of 1\%.
 The solution obtained after $M$ steps is the final solution.

 Overall, the whole splitting algorithm contains 11 steps.
 The complexity of each step is linear in $N$ since at every step we solve some parabolic equation with a tridiagonal or pentadiagonal matrix.
 Thus, the total complexity of the method is $\varsigma N_1 N_2 N_3$ where $N_i$ is the number of grid nodes in the $i$-th dimension, and $\varsigma$ is some constant coefficient, which is about 276 (18 systems for one diffusion step if the implicit modification of the HV scheme is used times 2 diffusion steps, so totally 36; 10 systems per a 1D jump step times 2 steps times 3 variables, so totally 60; 18 steps per a single 3D parabolic PDE solution for common jumps times 10 steps, so totally 180).